 Prices vary.
 The cost to put a freeze in place ranges from free (for ID theft victims or senior citizens) in some states to $20 per freeze in Delaware, while the cost of unfreezing runs from free to $18.
-The most-common price is $10, but in 44 states, no fee is charged to identity theft victims.
+The most common price is $10, but in 44 states, no fee is charged to identity theft victims.
 Twenty states require victims to provide a police report to qualify for a free freeze.
 The cost of unfreezing runs from free to $12.

-Since it’s necessary to line up freezes with all three major credit reporting bureaus -- Experian, Equifax and TransUnion -- for complete protection, the cost for a freeze needs to be multiplied by three.
+Since it’s necessary to line up freezes with all three major credit reporting bureaus – Experian, Equifax and TransUnion – for complete protection, the cost for a freeze needs to be multiplied by three.

 Credit freezes may cause some other headaches for consumers, including:

-- No guarantee of protection.
 Freezes don’t guarantee the consumer won’t be victimized by fraudsters who access existing accounts or passwords, for example.
 “One thing the credit freeze won’t do is prevent continued activity by an identity thief on an account they’ve already assumed,” says Consumer Action’s Ridout.
 Additionally, other types of fraud, such as employment fraud, insurance fraud and online auction fraud, aren’t prevented, Griffin explains.
 “None of these identity frauds involve a credit report, so would not be prevented by a credit file freeze,” he says.

 Not everyone will be blocked from viewing a frozen credit report.
 For example, “businesses with which you have an existing relationship can still access your credit history as part of their portfolio management programs,” Griffin says.

-- PIN number required.
 To remove the freeze on your credit, you need to remember the PIN number associated with the freeze.
 “When it’s months or years later, the consumer might not have the PIN number with them,” says J. Craig Shearman, vice president of government affairs with the National Retail Federation, which advocates for the retail industry.

-- Difficulty opening new accounts.
-"A frozen credit file can create substantial inconvenience and difficulty for consumers who will be applying for credit or other services, such as cellular telephone service,” says Griffin.
+“A frozen credit file can create substantial inconvenience and difficulty for consumers who will be applying for credit or other services, such as cellular telephone service,” says Griffin.
 That’s because the company may have to then contact the borrower, requesting removal of the credit freeze.
 In some cases, frozen credit could prevent or delay you from landing a job when the employer performs a background check that includes checking your credit report.

-- Long wait for credit to unfreeze.
-"One of the biggest problems with a credit freeze is it takes a lot longer to thaw credit than it does to freeze it,” says the NRF’s Shearman.
+“One of the biggest problems with a credit freeze is it takes a lot longer to thaw credit than it does to freeze it,” says the NRF’s Shearman.
 That could be a problem if you need credit in a hurry, such as a store credit card for an unexpected appliance purchase.
 “Let’s say it’s August and you need a new freezer and there’s meat about to spoil,” Shearman says.
 The meat could thaw long before your credit.